wp-plugins/302-moved-temporarily/readme.txt

 Tested up to: 2.8
 Stable tag: 1.0

-Redirects any unauthenticated users to another address and sends them a '302 Moved Temporarily' status.
+When you are working on your site this will redirect any unauthenticated users to another address and send them a '302 Moved Temporarily' status.

 == Description ==